A-10 transfer tracker: Keeping track of who’s entering, leaving conference in 2023

-As of Friday, March 24, the list of men’s college basketball players who have entered the transfer portal since the start of last season numbered more than 940, according to VerbalCommits.com.
-That’s an average of 2.6 players per team.
-The number will grow in the weeks ahead.
+The list of men’s college basketball players in the transfer portal numbered 1,178 on Friday morning, according to VerbalCommits.com.
+That’s an average of 3.3 players per school.

-The Dayton Flyers have five players on the list: Richard Amaefule, who entered the portal on Thursday after seasons at Dayton; R.J.
-Blakney, who entered the portal on Wednesday after three seasons at UD; Mustapha Amzil, who also played three seasons at UD before entering the portal on Tuesday; and Tyrone Baker and Kaleb Washington, who left the program on back-to-back days in December.
-Only Baker, who committed to a junior college program (Florida SouthWestern State College) in January, has picked a new school.

-It’s possible to remake a roster in one offseason these days.
-St. Bonaventure coach Mark Schmidt talked about that at Atlantic 10 Conference Media Day in October in a story posted on A10Talk.com.
+On Thursday, one day after seeing coach Mike Rhoades depart for Penn State, Atlantic 10 Conference champion Virginia Commonwealth saw five players enter the portal in a matter of hours, including the A-10 Player of the Year, Ace Baldwin.

 Here’s a breakdown of how the portal has affected each of the A-10 programs.
 Who have they lost?
 Who have they gained?
 It’s still early in the process.
 This story will be updated throughout the spring.